 13. Use little bags to store important items

 With the size restrictions on hand-luggage, carry on cases can sometimes be a little overpacked.
 This makes it difficult to retrieve travel documents, money and phones quickly.
-As suggested by Joanna Lumley on part four of her Silk Road adventure, you can use little bags to store important items in.
+You can use little bags to store important items in.
 These are much easier to spot.

 14. Avoid listening to loud music

 If you are listening to your headphones at the airport, ensure you can still hear important announcements such as boarding calls, flight delays or gate changes.
 Many a traveller has missed their flight by being completely zoned out!